MendezAlex-FS/pixi-pong/README.md

    ```sh
    git clone https://github.com/MendezAlex-FS/pixi-pong.git
    ```
-1. Right click on the index.html and choose "Open with Live Server" or "Show in Browser" if not Live Sever was not installed.
+1. Right click on the index.html and choose "Open with Live Server" or "Show in Browser" if Live Sever was not installed.